visual-framework/vf-core/components/vf-section-header/README.md

 ## About

+For use in labeling a section of content, often containers.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-section-header` with this command.